w3f/Grants-Program/applications/faterium.md

 ## Project Overview :page_facing_up:

 Faterium is a decentralized voting platform that provides business tools for content creators to monetize their projects and directly engage the community on important decisions.
-It helps game developers, creators and artists to easily create own tokens, distribute them and earn by providing polls on various topics that are important to their community.
+It helps game developers, creators and artists to easily create own assets, distribute them and earn by providing crowdfunding polls on various topics that are important to their community.

 ### Problem Summary